The stack of spherical Langlands parameters: Introduction

 \subsection{Acknowledgements}

 I thank Tom Haines, Timo Richarz, Pol van Hoften, Torsten Wedhorn, and Mingjia Zhang for useful discussions and comments on earlier drafts.
 I also thank the authors of \cite{DvHKZ:Igusa} for sending me a preliminary version of their paper, and Tom Haines for pointing out \cite{Li:Compatibility}.
+Finally, I thank Sean Cotner for writing Appendix \ref{Appendix:Sean}, allowing me to fully prove \thref{closed immersion}.

 I acknowledge support by the European research council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 101002592), by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) TRR 326 \textit{Geometry and Arithmetic of Uniformized Structures}, project number 444845124 and the LOEWE professorship in Algebra, project number LOEWE/4b//519/05/01.002(0004)/87.